About The Researchery

 Cat has previously worked as a consultant with clients including: Dwr Cymru / Welsh Water, NCR Knowledge Lab, l’Université Paris Descartes (Paris 5), Charities Aid Foundation (CAF), City Philanthropy, Barnardo's, The Clothworkers’ Foundation and NESTA.

 From training course to TV and radio, panel debates and key speeches, we can represent your research to the world.
+Cat has appeared on Community TV with Dr Hilary Jones; on BBC’s The Big Questions; and on Forces TV.
+She has also been interviewed by Nicky Campbell on BBC Radio 5 Live.

 Cat is the author of a number of well-known books and reports, including: A Lot of Give (a round-up of research into giving described as ‘the book that any fundraiser based in the UK has been waiting for’); Sector Insight: Armed Forces Charities (a year-long study of charities working with the UK armed forces); Sector Insight: Trusts & Foundations (in-depth analysis of the top 2,500 grantmaking trusts in the UK); The Company Giving Almanac (in-depth analysis of the top 500 UK corporate donors); UK Giving (annual individual giving updates); CAF’s Charity Trends and World Giving Index (annual reports on the funding environment in the UK and around the world); Growing into Giving (a JRF report on young people’s charitable impulses) and More to Give (a new two-part research project commissioned by City Philanthropy looking at London's millennial employees and the new phenomenon of donor-led giving networks).